ethanlee515/SpinalHelios/README.md

 # SpinalHDL Port of ["Helios"](https://github.com/NamiLiy/Helios_scalable_QEC) Quantum Error Correction

-**NOTE: STILL DEBUGGING**

 Usage:
 * `./mill Helios.runMain CompileVerilog`: Output Verilog as "./HeliosCore.v"
 * `./mill Helios.test`: Run the following tests using the [utest](https://github.com/com-lihaoyi/utest) framework.
     1. The ["root test"](./Helios/test/src/RootTest.scala): Checks that the union find algorithm works as intended.
     This test is ported from what was labelled as ["full test"](https://github.com/ethanlee515/Helios_scalable_QEC/blob/make-test/test_benches/full_tests/single_FPGA_FIFO_verification_test_rsc.sv) in the original Verilog implementation of Helios.
     1. The ["correction test"](./Helios/test/src/CorrectionTest.scala): Checks that the output Pauli corrections matches that of the original Verilog implementation.
-    1. Solver test based on SymbiYosis: TODO describe
+    1. Formal verification using SymbiYosys

 ## Prerequisites

 This is tested on WSL Ubuntu, and will most likely run on any reasonable Linux.
 Should be straightforward to adapt for other operating systems as well.

-Requires a reasonably recent version of JDK and Verilator.
+Requires a reasonably recent version of JDK.
+Verilator and SymbiYosys are also required.
 In particular, Scala or Mill is not required;
 the `./mill` wrapper script takes care of that.

-TODO also need SymbiYosis now...

 ## Interfaces and Handshakes